Neutral meson tests of time-reversal symmetry invariance

 For $\Bz(\Bzb)$ mesons, decays to flavour specific final states such as $X\ell^\pm \nu$ constitute the flavour tag decay part of the problem.
-The other decay is into a \CP odd or even eigenstate which has an experimentally distinguishable \T conjugate final state.
-For simplicity we mostly restrict further discussion to definite \CP final states.
+The other decay is into a \CP odd or even eigenstate which has an experimentally distinguishable conjugate.

-The measurements performed by \babar used a set of charmonium plus \KS decays ($c\cbar\KS$) and their \T-conjugated partners ($c\cbar\KL$) as \CP filters which are paired with flavour tag filters described above.
-These $c\cbar\Kz$ states are theoretically clean to interpret within the SM hence the importance of studying them.
-The asymmetry parameters measured are $\Delta S^\pm_T$ and $\Delta C^\pm_T$, where